GraemeFulton/recordsticking/wp-content/plugins/contact-form-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.85 =
+We added functionality for displaying two or more contact forms on a single page.
+We changed the layout of Contact Form from fixed to responsive.
+The French language file is updated.
+The Japanese language file is updated.
+The Estonian language file is updated.

+= V3.84 =
+The Norwegian and Russian language files are updated.
+We fixed the bug with saving 'The $_SERVER variable that is used to build a URL of the form'.
+We fixed the bug with network activation.

+= V3.83 =
+The Slovak language file is updated.

+= V3.82 =
+Security Exploit was fixed.
+The French language file is updated.

+= V3.81 =
+We updated all functionality for Email Queue plugin.

+= V3.80 =
+The bug related to overwriting of the attachments with the same names was fixed.
+We added ability to use the changed names of the fields of the contact form in the sent letter.

+= V3.79 =
+We fixed the bug with getting default settings.
+We fixed the bug with plugin Contact Form Multi.

+= V3.78 =
+We updated all functionality for wordpress 3.9.1.
+The French language file is updated.
+The Spanish language file is added.
+We fixed the bug of loading the user's list ( We have limited the list "The user's email address" on the settings page to the lowest role - author ).

+= V3.77 =
+We updated all functionality for wordpress 3.9.
+We fixed the bug of db table creation.
+The Ukrainian language file is updated.
+Screenshots are updated.

+= V3.76 =
+We updated all functionality for wordpress 3.8.2.

+= V3.75 =
+The Afrikaans language file is added.
+We fixed the bug of the user's list on multisite.

+= V3.74 =
+Compatibility with plugin Contact Form Multi. 'xlsx' mime-type is added.
+Added transition to the contact form after submitting.

+= V3.73 =
+Plugin optimization is done.
+The French language file is updated.
+We fixed the bug of duplicate MIME-Version.

+= V3.72 =
+The Estonian and German language file are added.
+Setting of choice for the form's action URL ($_SERVER['HTTP_HOST'] or $_SERVER['SERVER_NAME']).

+= V3.71 =
+We updated all functionality for wordpress 3.8.1.
+The Turkish and Vietnamese language file are added.

+= V3.70 =
+BWS plugins section was updated.

+= V3.69 =
+The French language file is updated.
+The Chinese language file is added.

+= V3.68 =
+We updated all functionality for wordpress 3.8.
+We changed capability to 'manage_options' for the plugins settings pages.

+= V3.67 =
+Ability to send email in plain format.
+A notice when changing settings on the plugin's settings page was added.
+The Ukrainian language file is updated.
+Screenshots are updated.

+= V3.66 =
+Ability to not use name field.
+We added mime types for .aar and .sce files.

 = V3.65 =
 We fixed the bug related to use html-special chars.
 BWS plugins section is updated.